cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 > :fire: Warm-up 1: Extend the program above to sum the two numbers `a` and `b` and store it in `number`.

 ![Problems that arise when using functions in assembly code](calling-conventions-problem.png "Problems that arise when using functions in assembly code")
- What would have happened to your program if the code in `sum` would use different registers?

 Which registers did you use in the main to load `a` and `b`?
-What would have happened to your program if the code in `sum` would use different registers?
+What would happen to your program if the code in `sum` used different registers?
 It would no longer work.
 This is why [the calling conventions of RISC-V](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf) assign different roles for different registers: